 Chapter Five: The Welcoming Committee

-The water splashed up as the rider took it right across the water.
-Specks of the slightly warm water clung to his boots and leggings, but he paid it not mind as he directed the bike.
+The high pitch of a swoop bike shattered the quiet of morning.
+It screeched as it cut through along the old valley path, startling the forest creatures that had come to the river for a drink.
+The water splashed up as the rider took it right across the river.
+Specks of the water clung to his boots and leggings, but he paid it not mind as he directed the bike.
 Shifting his weight, he made a sharp turn on the opposite bank and narrowly avoided a large tree.

-He swore softly to himself as he slowly pushed himself up.
-Pain stabbed at his side, his lungs burned with each breath, but he’d live.
-Or he would if he got himself up and moving.
+He swore softly to himself as he pushed himself up.
+Pain stabbed at his side and his lungs burned with each breath, but he’d live.

 So he did the only thing he could do.

-He ran.
+A smile graced Qui-Gon’s lips as a warmth greeted him like a dear old friend.
+The Living Force swirled through him and around him like the wind that blew through the mountains, only it was far more welcomed than the icy air.
 He reached for it and let his feelings guide him to his friends.
-Qui-Gon had always had a vague sense of their force signatures back on Earth, but the way they shone through to him now were like small beacons of light.
-Each different and easily identifiable now that he was looking.
+Qui-Gon had always had a vague sense of their force signatures back on Earth, but the way they shined now was like seeing sveral small beacons of light.
+Each was different and easily identifiable now that he was looking.

 Xander and Anya were curled up together and peacefully sleeping.